-This document describes policy and methods for replacing (that is, overlaying) individual bibliographic records in Alma with records exported from OCLC Connexion client or brought into the Network Zone (NZ) from daily OCLC loads.
-This policy does not apply to batchloads.
+This document describes Alliance policy on replacing (that is, overlaying) individual bibliographic records in Alma with records exported from OCLC Connexion client or brought into the Network Zone (NZ) from daily OCLC loads.
+This policy does not apply to Alma record imports.

-The objective is to avoid unintended overlays and duplicates in the Alliance shared environment.
-Since there is still much to be learned about Alma and the Network Zone, you should also view the Overlay in Alma Procedures page for carrying out this work.
+The objective of this policy is to avoid unintended overlays and duplicates in the Alliance shared environment.
+Methods for applying this policy are presented in the Overlay in Alma Procedures page.

 The NZ contains fully cataloged bibs representing the holdings of all Alliance libraries.
 The NZ may also contain less than full records such as brief records with orders attached.

 It is Alliance policy that newly cataloged titles go in the NZ in order to facilitate cooperative collection development and collaborative technical services.
-Brief records for new orders also go in the NZ, but brief records that existed in Millennium were migrated to each library’s Institution Zone (IZ).
+Brief records for new orders also go in the NZ.

-The following steps must be done even if the cataloger is allowing the daily OCLC loads to bring the bib record into the NZ, rather than exporting from Connexion.
+The following steps must be done even if the cataloger does not manually export from Connexion, but allows the daily OCLC loads to bring the bib record into the NZ.

 Catalogers must search for a title in both the IZ and the NZ.
 The title may be only in the IZ, only in the NZ, or in both.
-Records only in the IZ need to be moved to the NZ (“Share with Network”) for overlay to occur successfully.
+Records only in the IZ need to be moved to the NZ (Documentation: Linking IZ Records to the Network Zone) for the overlay to occur successfully.

-The OCLC number in an Alma record may be 1) correct (matching), 2) lacking, or 3) different than the number in the record you intend to use for cataloging.
-Procedures for each scenario are given below.
-If the OCLC number in the Network Zone record is not the one you intend to use, do NOT overlay the record.
-Until 2015, when all Alliance libraries have migrated, there will be bibs in the NZ without holdings that may be needed later and these records should not be overlaid.
+The OCLC number in an Alma record may be 1) matching, 2) lacking, or 3) different than the number in the record you intend to use for cataloging.
+Procedures for each scenario are given in the Overlay in Alma procedures page.
+If the OCLC number in the Network Zone record is not the one you intend to use, do NOT overlay the record, and do NOT change the existing OCLC number.

 Key points to remember (in this order!):

-- Ensure that the correct OCLC number is in the Alma record
+- Ensure that the desired OCLC number is in the Alma record

 - Share with Network (if not already there)